aleamb/roots-of-lisp-repl/README.md

 Lisp REPL implementation based on Paul Graham's article "The Roots of Lisp" http://www.paulgraham.com/rootsoflisp.html

-It has tried to be as precise as possible to the Paul Graham's Paper.
+It has tried to be as precise as possible to the Paul Graham's paper.

 As original paper, no arithmetic functions available.

-Any improvements are welcome.
+Any pull requests are welcome.

 - Additional features: